 - Remember the larger purpose of your work.
 By recovering bodies for identification and respectful burial you are showing care, giving hope, and preventing disease for the living.
 Your supervisor must be aware of all body recovery work that you do and coordinate with the local authorities requesting assistance in this important effort. - Seek information about job requirements and the experience of others.
-It may be difficult to prepare yourself mentally for what you will see and do. - While on the job wear protective gloves and coveralls to reduce your risk of disease, take frequent breaks, maintain hygiene, drink plenty of fluids, and eat good food.
+It may be difficult to prepare yourself mentally for what you will see and do. - While on the job, wear protective gloves and coveralls to reduce your risk of disease, take frequent breaks, maintain hygiene, drink plenty of fluids, and eat good food.
 Rest (off of your feet) when not working.
-Facilities for rest, washing hands and face, for showers and fresh clothes should be available. - Talking with others while working and during down
+Facilities for rest, washing hands and face, and showers and fresh clothes should be available.